- Putting Basics

 Some golfers like to move their wrists when they are putting.
-That is fine, if it works for them.
-However, if you strike the ball by rotating your shoulders, and keeping your arms close to your sides at all times, you will have greater control on the direction of the ball.
-The rotation of your shoulders should be minimum because you are not striking the ball hard.
+This technique might work well for some but if you strike the ball by rotating your shoulders, and keep your arms close to your sides at all times, you will have greater control on the direction of the ball.

-In order to keep control of the stroke, your wrist should not move.
-The shaft should be tilted a little bit towards the ball, but it is barely noticeable.
+Some experts would recommend not moving your wrists at all in order to maintain better control of the stroke.
 Your arms and the putter should move like a single object.
-Practice your strokes by placing a golf ball between your right wrist and your putter's grip.
-Try to strike without dropping the ball.
+You can practice this by placing a golf ball between your right wrist and your putter's grip.
+When you swing, try to not drop the ball.

 If you hit the ball with the central part of the clubface, you will have better control of its direction and speed.
 When you practice, you can place two sticky objects on the clubface to frame the center.
 If the ball did not hit the center, it will get pasted and it will get nowhere.

 There is a method to find the exact place of the clubface where you should hit the ball.
 If you hold your putter vertically, from the middle of the shaft, and tap the clubface with your other hand, there will be a point where the clubface will stop twisting and move straight backwards.
 That is the best place where you should hit the ball because it will give you very good control of the ball's trajectory.
 It is somewhere in the center of the clubface, but in some specific putters it may move a little to one side.